rvodden/behat-wordpress-extension/docs/behat-intro.md

 In Behat, tests are organised into Scenarios, and multiple Scenarios are grouped into Features.
 Feature files start with the story of the business feature being tested (one per file), followed by at least one Scenario.

 Each Scenario consists of a list of Steps, which must start with one of the following keywords: `Given`, `When`, `Then`, `But`, `And`.

-!!! tip
-    There is no difference between the `Then`, `And`, and `But` keywords.
-Use them appropriately to write Scenarios that are natural and readable.

 A Scenario always follows the same basic format: